nackamasterna/simple-slideshow/README.md

 ## Options

     transition: string          ** 'fade', 'drop'
-    sources: string[];
-                                -Sources should be an array of urls to images and or webcompatible video.
+    sources: string[]           ** Sources should be an array of urls to images and or webcompatible video.
                                 For each source string you can also add a fallback src, which will be added as an 'alt' attribute in case of images, and as a fallback 'src' element in video.
 Add fallback with delimiter ';' ie;